Aneurysmal Bone Cyst

-Aneurysmal bone cyst (ABC) is a highly destructive benign bone tumor, representing 1 to 6 percent of all solid bone tumors.
-The term "aneurysmal" refers to the explosive, expansile nature of the bone containing the aneurysmal bone cyst, similar to dilation and expansion seen with heart aneurysms.
-The majority of aneurysmal bone cysts are a large network of blood-filled cystic spaces.
-However, 3 to 7.5 percent of aneurysmal bone cysts are predominantly solid tumors with small vascular spaces.
+An aneurysmal bone cyst (ABC) is a highly destructive benign bone tumor, occurring in less than 1 in 100,000 people per year.
+The term "aneurysmal" refers to the explosive, expansile nature of the bone containing the aneurysmal bone cyst, similar to the enlargement seen with blood vessel or heart aneurysms.
+The majority of ABCs are hollow and filled with different sized liquid or blood filled sacs called cysts.
+Because ABCs usually are filled with these blood-filled cysts, they are fragile and prone to fracture.
+Approximately 5% of aneurysmal bone cysts are solid tumors rather than being hollow.

-Approximately 70 percent of aneurysmal bone cysts are primary lesions meaning they are directly related to the diagnosis of the cyst and not another medical reason.
-The remaining 30 percent occur coincidentally with other bone lesions, such as giant cell tumor, osteoblastoma, chondroblastoma, hemangioma, fibrous dysplasia and telangiectatic osteosarcoma.
-These tumors most often appear in the first two decades of life, with the most common locations including the humerus, tibia, fibula, skull, femur and spine.
-Approximately 8 to 30 percent are in the spine, most often involving the posterior aspects of the spine.
+Approximately 70 percent of aneurysmal bone cysts are primary lesions, meaning that they occur by themselves in patients who have no other diseases.
+The remaining 30 percent occur along side of other bone lesions, such as giant cell tumors, osteoblastomas, chondroblastomas, hemangiomas, fibrous dysplasia and telangiectatic osteosarcomas.
+ABCs usually appear in the first two decades of life, with the most common locations being the arm (humerus), leg (tibia, fibula, femur), pelvis and spine.
+Approximately 15 to 20 percent are in the spine.

 Meet Dr. Murakami: Improving Children's Lives Through Innovative Imagining

 Using advanced imaging technology, Dr. James Murakami and his IR team insert medicine directly into a disease through small needles or probes.
 It can be a game-changing treatment option for kids suffering from rare conditions or diseases, including certain types of cysts or tumors.